-0,10 % m/m, on and after 1 January 2015.

-2.3.3 A cleaning system of exhaust gases from the shipboard fuel oil combustion machinery approved by the Register, taking into account the provisions of IMO resolution MEPC.259(68) and the requirements in 2.3.1 and 2.3.2 as appropriate, may be used as an alternative compliance method to reduce the emission of sulphur oxides.

-2.3.4 To approve the above plants, according to IMO resolution MEPC.259(68), it shall be demonstrated their conformity to the above limits on the basis of $SO_2$ (ppm)/CO2 (% v/v) ratio values given in Table 2.3.4.
+- 2.3.2 While a ship is operating in an emission control area, the sulphur content of fuel oil used on board that ship shall not exceed 0,10 % m/m. - 2.3.3 A cleaning system of exhaust gases from the shipboard fuel oil combustion machinery approved by the Register, taking into account the provisions of IMO resolution MEPC.259(68) and the requirements in 2.3.1 and 2.3.2 as appropriate, may be used as an alternative compliance method to reduce the emission of sulphur oxides. - 2.3.4 To approve the above plants, according to IMO resolution MEPC.259(68), it shall be demonstrated their conformity to the above limits on the basis of SO_2 (ppm)/ CO_2 (% v/v) ratio values given in Table 2.3.4.